 Women and Men

 Colon Cancer Screening: Preferred method—Colonoscopy every 10 years, beginning at age 50.
-Other acceptable methods—Fecal occult blood test every year AND flexible sigmoidoscopy every 5 years.
+Other acceptable methods—High-sensitivity Fecal Occult Blood Test (FOBT) every year (and if positive, then colonoscopy) OR (least preferred method) high-sensitivity FOBT every 3 years combined with flexible sigmoidoscopy every 5 years.

 Cholesterol Testing: Beginning at age 20, every 1-5 years.

 Diabetes Screening: Beginning at age 45, every 3 years.
 (Consult your provider.)